Checklist For The Ultimate Party

 A child’s birthday party might be full of pass the parcel and pin the tail on the donkey, but you might not want that vibe at an adult shindig.
 Music is always a good focus for a party, are you using a playlist, a DJ, hiring a Jukebox or a band?
 Often music is enough entertainment for a party, but you might want to include garden games, or even drinking games – preparing for drinking games is easy, just have a pack of cards and some plastic cups handy.
 And, of course, alcohol.

 Black tie or Pirates of the Caribbean?
+And if you’re going for an elaborate theme like dressing up as medieval characters, make sure to give your guests ample time to prepare their costumes.
 Whatever type of party you are going for, make sure that everyone knows the dress code – you don’t want to be the only one at your party in a banana costume just because you forgot to tell everyone it’s a fruit bowl party.
 If it’s casual then say so, people can be a bit awkward when they don’t know what to wear to certain events.